sylvainhalle/Azrael/Readme.md

 Azrael is a [serialization](https://en.wikipedia.org/wiki/Serialization) library for Java.
-It allows Java objects to be saved ("serialized") to some data format, and to be reconstructed ("deserialized")
+It allows Java objects to be saved ("serialized") to some data format, and to be reconstructed ("deserialized") from that saved data at a later time.

 By default, Azrael allows objects to be serialized to [JSON](https://en.wikipedia.org/wiki/JSON), but its